zulfadlizainal/engineer/docs/lte_mbb/lte_mbb_layer1.md

 3. Thus the receiver does not need to know the used precoding in advance.
 4. There is no need to use special codebooks anymore, the UE does not send back the the PMI. -> In other words the spatial multiplexing is able to use the full range of weighting (precoding) for beamforming now, not only discrete precoding via the codebook like in TM3…6.

+Picture form [4]

 <br>
 <img src="\lte_mbb\img\lte_mbb_tm92.png" width=100% height=100% />
 <br>

+TM3…6: The cell-specific RS is applied after the precoding.
+The UE reports back the wanted codebook index. <mark>Only discrete beamforming patterns are used (TM6).</mark>

 vs